eyedeekay/messages-json-generator/README.md

 # messages-json-generator

+If you knew what you were doing when you started translating your WebExtension then you probably don't need this.
+If you didn't, this might help you find and fix your mistakes more quickly.

 This is a very messy but effective program for generating translatable `messages.json` files from the HTML files used to build pages and user-interfaces for WebExtensions in Firefox and Chrome.
 It scans a directory for HTML files, then scans the files for elements